-The Financial Product Trading Policy also defines blackout periods during which certain restricted persons are prohibited in trading in Radius Care shares unless provided by a specific exemption by the Radius Care Chair or Chief Executive (CEO).
+The Financial Product Trading Policy also defines black-out periods during which certain restricted persons are prohibited in trading in Radius Care shares unless provided by a specific exemption by the Radius Care Chair or Chief Executive (CEO).
 Those periods are from Radius Care's half-year or year-end balance date, until the first trading day after the results for the period are released to NZX.
 In addition, Radius Care's CEO may notify Restricted Persons of additional "Black-Out" periods from time to time as directed by the Board.

 The policy is reviewed every two years.
-It was last reviewed in November 2022.
+It was last reviewed and approved in October 2024.